Vehicle registration plates of Malaysia: Post-1948

-Following the rationalisation of prefixes in 1948, new plates registered in Malaya (and then Peninsular Malaysia) bear a Sx #### format, which was sufficient for use through the 1950s and 1960s.
-By the 1970s and 1980s, the Sx #### format began to reach its limit in states with higher numbers of new vehicle registrations, leading to an inclusion of a third identifying letter, creating a new Sxx #### format.
+Following the rationalisation of prefixes in 1948, new plates registered in Malaya (and then Peninsular Malaysia) bear a xx #### format, which was sufficient for use through the 1950s and 1960s.
+By the 1970s and 1980s, the xxx #### format began to reach its limit in states with higher numbers of new vehicle registrations, leading to an inclusion of a third identifying letter, creating a new xxx #### format.
 Selangor becomes the first state in Peninsular Malaysia to adopt the new format in 1971, followed by Perak in 1977, Johore in 1978, Penang in 1979, Kuala Lumpur in 1981, Pahang in 1986, Negeri Sembilan in 1987, Kedah in 1991, Malacca in 1993, Kelantan in 1995, Terengganu in 2000 and finally Perlis in 2018.

-The V series plate of Kuala Lumpur, which replaces its predecessor W plates in October 2016, have been reached the Sxx #### format on 12 April 2017, which its become the latest registration plates to reach Sxx #### format after 17 years.
+The V series plate of Kuala Lumpur, which replaces its predecessor W plates in October 2016, have been reached the xxx #### format on 12 April 2017, which its become the latest registration plates to reach xxx #### format after 17 years.

-Until 2018, Perlis serial plates becomes only the Peninsular state that have yet exhausted its original Sx #### plate series but finally it have been exhausted on 18 August 2018 and Sxx #### plate series began issued.
+Until 2018, Perlis serial plates becomes only the Peninsular state that have yet exhausted its original xx #### plate series but finally it have been exhausted on 18 August 2018 and xxx #### plate series began issued.

 In 1974, W series plates began to be reissued for cars registered in the newly ceded Federal Territory of Kuala Lumpur.
 To prevent conflicts with pre-1957 Province Wellesley plates, the Kuala Lumpur series started at WA 1 as the Province Wellesley series never exhausted the W 1-to-W 9999 range.
 As Kuala Lumpur was previously the capital of Selangor, vehicles registered there before 1974 are permitted to continue carrying the B series plates.